Skip to Main Content

 Our History

-The CCC provides young adults, ages 18 to 25, a year of paid service to the State of California.
 During their year of service, Corpsmembers work on environmental projects and respond to natural and man-made disasters.
-Through this work, they gain skills and experience that lead to meaningful careers.
+Through this work, they gain skills and experience that lead to meaningful careers and lead to educational opportunities.
+Time in the CCC can qualify for certain state civil service positions.

 Our Corpsmembers